intel/FSP/CometLakeFspBinPkg/CometLake1/README.md

 # CometLakeFspBinPkg/CometLake1
-These FSP binaries are intended to be used with 10th Generation U-Series Intel® Core™ processors and chipsets formerly known as Comet Lake with support for LPDDR3 & DDR4 memory.
+These FSP binaries are intended to be used with 10th Generation Intel® Core™ U-Series/H-Series processors and chipsets formerly known as Comet Lake with support for LPDDR3 & DDR4 memory.
+Please consult CometLakeFspBinPkg/README.md for more information on how to select the correct FSP binary to use.
-For other Comet Lake processors, please consult the table in CometLakeFspBinPkg/README.md